propbank/propbank-release/README.md

 # The Propbank Annotations
 This is the repository for the new *unified* Propbank annotations.
 Unified frames generalize over different parts of speech, covering verbal, nominal, adjectival and light verb annotations.

-This release updates the annotations for Ontonotes data, the English Web Treebank.
-We intend to add, in the same format, data for the Question Bank, all corpora released under the BOLT project, the MASC propbank annotations, and more.
+This release updates the annotations for Ontonotes data and the English Web Treebank.
+An additional 160,000 predicates of data has been annotated in the BOLT corpora, and will be made public when LDC releases BOLT to the general catalog.
+This will also host other English Propbank annotations whenever we are able to post them.

 ### What is the data?

-This repository contains two stand-off formats for Propbank data, standard Propbank pointers and stand-off "gold_skel" files, with each token replaced with ```[WORD]```.
-To use the data, you will have to acquire the corresponding Treebank releases from the LDC and run a conversion script (included) to replace those ```[WORD]``` instances with the real text.
+This repository contains two stand-off formats for Propbank data, standard Propbank ".prop" pointers (with stand-off annotations pointing to locations in the parse tree) and ".gold_skel" files, with each token replaced with ```[WORD]```.
+To use the data, you will have to acquire the corresponding Treebank releases from the LDC and run a conversion script (included) to replace those ```[WORD]``` instances with the real text, producing files similar to the CoNLL 2004/2005 SRL format.

 The data we can currently release is from two sources:
 - data/ontonotes/: [Ontonotes Release 5.0 (LDC2013T19)](https://catalog.ldc.upenn.edu/ldc2013t19)
 - data/google/ewt/ : [The English Web Treebank(LDC2012T13)](https://catalog.ldc.upenn.edu/ldc2012t13), developed by the LDC with funding from Google

 There are retrofitted datasets awaiting release for the [The Google Questionbank corpus(LDC2012R121)](https://catalog.ldc.upenn.edu/LDC2012R121) and the [BOLT English corpora](http://www.darpa.mil/program/broad-operational-language-translation).
 We will post those here as soon as we can.

 ### Setup

 Go to /docs/scripts and use the little script ```map_all_to_conll.py```.
 This script takes direct flags for the locations of the ontonotes, English Web Treebank and Question Bank (```--ontonotes```, ```---ewt```).